Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Do I Play With My Cat?

-There are several ways to play with your cat depending on its personality and preferences.
+There are several ways to play with your cat depending on their personality and preferences.
 There are numerous options for toys, and you’re sure to find something.
 If your cat enjoys playing solo, you can provide puzzle toys that allow them to explore and investigate.
 You could even give them everyday objects like paper shopping bags and cardboard boxes.

 When your cat wants your attention, you can join in playtime by getting down on your cat’s level and joining in the fun.
 There are toys you can stuff with treats and hide so your cat can hunt them down.
 You can even get a laser pointer and watch your cat chase and hunt (make sure you don’t ever shine it into your cat’s eyes).